loeti/jirautil/README.md

 # jirautil

-*jirautil* helps to convert Json export of a Jira project to be re-importable by another Jira.
+*jirautil* helps to convert a Json export file of a Jira project to be importable by  Jira again.
 It's designed to run on a Linux and macOS.

 ```
 Usage: